anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Audit Voucher:
 : An Audit Voucher is named after the logging assertion mechanisms that the registrar then "audits" to enforce local policy.
-The registrar mitigates a MiTM registrar by auditing that an unknown MiTM registrar does not appear in the log entries.
-This does not directly prevent the MiTM but provides a response mechanism that ensures the MiTM is unsuccessful.
+The registrar mitigates a malicious registrar by auditing that an unknown malicious registrar does not appear in the log entries.
+  This does not
+  directly prevent a malicious registrar but provides a response mechanism that ensures the MiTM is unsuccessful.
 The advantage is that actual ownership knowledge is not required on the MASA service.